 - Garrie BAC. and Ibbotson R. (2017) Things Change: Art and Material Culture in Post-quake Ōtautahi Christchurch.
 Christchurch: Royal Society Te Apārangi 150th Anniversary Lecture: Responding to earthquakes - future perspectives, 02 Aug 2017.

 - Ibbotson R. (2017) Representations of ice and climatic fears in Aotearoa New Zealand at the end of the long nineteenth century.
 New Haven, Connecticut: Yale Center for British Art Research Seminar, 02 Nov 2017.

 - Ibbotson R. (2017) 'Secured for our museums': Visual cultures of extinction and the imperial Anthropocene.
-New Haven, Connecticut: invited lecture for Yale University Eighteenth- and Nineteenth-Century Art and Visual Culture Colloquium, 01 Nov 2017.
+New Haven, Connecticut: invited lecture for Yale University Eighteenth- and Nineteenth-Century Art and Visual Culture Colloquium, New Haven, CT, USA, 01 Nov 2017.

 - Ibbotson R. (2017) The 'nature' of the transnational Arts and Crafts Movement.
 Matariki Gallery, University of Canterbury: 06 Oct 2017.

 - Ibbotson R. (2017) 'Useless arctic expeditions in search of Paris': Visual cultures of ice, environmental anxiety, and the Southern Alps at the long fin-de-siècle.
 University of Canterbury: New Zealand Studies Seminar Series, 29 Sep 2017.